Our guide to one of the easiest variegated plants to look after, the glacier pothos…

 When To Repot A Glacier Pothos

 Repot when their roots grow through the bottom of the pot.
 They can grow fairly quickly and need repotting regularly.
+What I like to do is chop off any unwanted stems at this point and propagate them into new plants.

 50-70% humidity is ideal which is very high for most homes, but they are tolerant of lower humidity too.